robsimpsondev/exchange_rate_history/README.md

 puts "1.00 Euro thirty days ago was worth #{ExchangeRate.at(Date.today-30, 'JPY')} Yen." puts "1.00 Yen thirty days ago was worth #{ExchangeRate.at(Date.today-30, 'EUR', 'JPY')} Euros." puts "1.00 Dollar thirty days ago was worth #{ExchangeRate.at(Date.today-30, 'JPY', 'USD')} Yen."

+# Update store, if you need to
+ExchangeRate.source.update_store

+# Update cache (this will update the store too if possible)
+ExchangeRate.source.update_cache
 ```